threeport/threeport/cmd/tptdev/README.md

 Manage development operations with ease.

-Here you will find the main package for `tptdev` which is a developer tool to help make developer's life easier.
+Here you will find the main package for `tptdev` which is a developer tool to help make developers' lives easier.
 Currently it supports spinning up and down development environments of the threeport control plane.
 The dev environment differs from a regular instance of threeport in that the API and controller components are created with your local code repo mounted and will live-reload